kahunacohen/real-world-fp/README.md

 upper(exclaim("get out"));
 ```

-That doesn't look as nice as the unix toolset does.
+That's not as easy to read as Unix pipes, especially when piping together more than two functions.
 It's not imediately clear that there's a transformation of data, so instead we can use a `compose` function that clarifies this.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
 will do. `compose` takes any number of functions, starting at the right and passes each one's output to the function
 to the left.
 It returns a new function that is a *composition* of all the passed functions: